jsmvalente/ldRouting/README.md

 ./ldRouting -bitcoinRPCUser=MY_RPC_USER -bitcoinRPCPassword=MY_RPC_PASS
 ```

 **Note**: This software is still highly unstable and not ready for production.
+A bitcoind regtest environment is recommended.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue or a draft PR first to discuss what you would like to change.